 If I had not, she would make a fuss in the kitchen, reheating dishes, boiling water for dumplings, and pulling the cling film off plates to check if they demand microwaving.

-Then, she would sit down at the table and watch me like a hawk, to see if I’m consuming the correct proportion of meat/veg/rice, as if I were an invalid whose very life hung in the precarious balance of every chop-sticked mouthful.
+Then, she would sit at the table and watch me like a hawk to see if I was consuming the correct proportion of meat/veg/rice, as if I were an invalid whose very life hung in the precarious balance of every chop-sticked mouthful.

 I’m used to it.
 This attention.
 The mini-crisis caused by going six hours without the life-giving essence of ‘proper’ home-cooked food.
 But above all, I’m used to the constant chorus of ‘Have you eaten?’—from family, friends and distant relatives who don’t even know my name.

 Cultural depictions are rife.
-Jack Neo uses ‘Jiak Ba Buay?’ to great comic effect in Money No Enough 2 and Booksactually published a food memoir that uses ‘Have You Eaten’ in its title.
-In Journalism, it seems that no western journalist may transit in Changi without making some remark about the ‘tradition’ of greeting someone with a warm ‘Have You Eaten?’
+Jack Neo uses “Jiak Ba Buay?” to great comic effect in Money No Enough 2.
+BooksActually published a food memoir that uses ‘Have You Eaten’ in its title.
+In journalism, it seems that no Western journalist may transit in Changi without making some remark about the ‘tradition’ of greeting someone with a warm ‘Have You Eaten?’

-Yet for all of its ubiquity, no one really knows where or how the phrase came about.
-Despite my best efforts, and long hours wading through a academic swamp of citations and reviews, I found no credible or cohesive history of the popular phrase.
+Yet, for all of its ubiquity, no one knows where or how the phrase came about.
+Despite my best efforts and long hours wading through an academic swamp of citations and reviews, I found no credible or cohesive history of the popular phrase.

 The earliest known appearance (that I could find) comes from China, 1076 AD, in a Song Dynasty treatise about rural customs/etiquette entitled Lu’s Township Conventions.
 It is essentially a list of do’s and don’ts for high-SES Augustmen in Ancient China.

 The purpose?
-To avoid the ‘suspicion’ that you’re only visiting to enjoy free food.
+Avoid the ‘suspicion’ that you’re only visiting to enjoy free food.